omgitsmoe/SciMarkdown/test_complete.md

 [I'm an inline-style link with title](https://www.google.com "Google's Homepage")

-[I'm a reference-style link][Arbitrary case-insensitive reference text]
+%% reference labels are case-sensitive contrary to regular markdown [I'm a reference-style link][Arbitrary case-insensitive reference text]

 [I'm a relative reference to a repository file](../blob/master/LICENSE)